- Information and communication technologies (ICTs) have diverse applications in sustainable development

 While certain uses of mobile technologies are well understood, their impacts on sustainable development elicit further investigation.
 Information and communication technologies (ICTs) have the potential to advance human well-being and ecological sustainability, but, if applied incorrectly in development initiatives, they can also lead to larger socioeconomic disparities.

-In low- and middle-income countries, ICTs can be used to assist small-scale fishers and fish workers, but illiteracy and unreliable internet connectivity need to be addressed to ensure marginalised fishers are not left behind
+In low- and middle-income countries, ICTs can be used to assist small-scale fishers and fish workers by improving their access to information and data.
+However, illiteracy and unreliable internet connectivity must be addressed to ensure already marginalized fishers are not left behind.

-A report produced by WorldFish and FAO, Information and communication technologies for small-scale fisheries (ICT4SSF), evaluates the opportunities and challenges presented by ICTs in forging a more equitable world, with a focus on fisheries and aquatic foos value chain actors.
+A new report produced by WorldFish and FAO, Information and communication technologies for small-scale fisheries (ICT4SSF), evaluates the opportunities and challenges presented by ICTs in forging a more equitable world, with a focus on fisheries and aquatic food value chain actors.